Benefits of Membership in AAG

-SENIOR MEMBERS are Association Members in good standing that elect to become a Senior Member once they are over the age of 55 and have retired.
-Senior Members will not receive the full range of AAG publications, but in return will pay reduced dues, as determined by Council from time to time.
-The range of publications available to Senior Members willb e determined by Council and will be summarized int he Association newsletter and on the website.
+SENIOR MEMBERS and FELLOWS Members in good standing with the AAG may elect to become a Senior Member or Senior Fellow once they are over the age of 65.
+Senior Members and Senior Fellows may not receive the full range of AAG publications, but in return will pay reduced dues, as determined by Council from time to time.
+The range of publications available to Senior Members and Senior Fellows will be determined by Council and will be summarized in the newsletter and on the website.

 Download and send in a Member Conversion to Fellow Form.

 To be eligible for election as a Fellow, a candidate shall:

 (i) possess a Bachelor’s or equivalent degree in pure or applied science from an educational institution recognized by the Council;